samareshbera/samareshbera.github.io/_pages/about.md

 Openings
 ----------
-I am looking for candidates interested in pursuing PhD in systems and networking.
-[Email me](samaresh.bera@iitjammu.ac.in) your CV with the subject "CV for PhD position".
+* We have an opening for a Project Assistant in our 5G Use-Case Lab at IIT Jammu.
+The official advertisement will be out soon!
+Stay tuned.

-If you are looking for an internship in the area of next-generation networking (5G and beyond), [Email me](samaresh.bera@iitjammu.ac.in) your CV with the subject "CV for Internship position".
+* I am looking for candidates interested in pursuing a PhD in Systems and Networking in the upcoming semester.
+Apply [here](https://www.iitjammu.ac.in/phd) if interested.
+You need to select the research area as "Resource Allocation in 5G/6G, Systems and Network Security".

 Work Experience
 ----------